wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-38!

+-   !begin-bullet!
--   `scale_x_continuous()` and `scale_y_continuous()` can now display a
-    secondary axis that is a **one-to-one** transformation of the primary axis (e.g. degrees Celcius to degrees Fahrenheit).
+    `scale_x_continuous()` and `scale_y_continuous()` can now display a secondary axis that is a **one-to-one** transformation of the primary axis (e.g. degrees Celcius to degrees Fahrenheit).
 The secondary axis will be positioned opposite to the primary axis and can be controlled with the `sec.axis` argument to the scale constructor.

+    !end-bullet!
+-   !begin-bullet!
--   Scales worry less about having breaks.
+    Scales worry less about having breaks.
 If no breaks can be computed, the plot will work instead of throwing an uninformative error (#791).
 This is particularly helpful when you have facets with free scales, and not all panels contain data.

+    !end-bullet!
+-   !begin-bullet!
--   Scales now warn when transformation introduces infinite values (#1696).
+    Scales now warn when transformation introduces infinite values (#1696).

+    !end-bullet!

 !end-bullets-38!